lrq3000/openarena_engine_serversidedemos/README.md

 This implementation has been made as generic as possible, and so it should work for any mod based on ioquake3 or Quake 3 Arena.
 It was also cleaned up and separated as much as possible from the core code, leaving a minimum of changes to the core files, so it should be easily portable to any version of ioquake3 >= r1910 (maybe also with a few prior versions).

+This patch here (in "master" branch) is against OA v0.8.8.
+For the patch against OA+ioquake3, see the "latest" branch.

 FEATURES
 --------